Grays Harbor County, WA

 building at the other end of the compound.

-The previous shack was taken over by a broadcast station, and we were offered
+The tiny building was taken over by a broadcast station, and we were offered

-a rack in the newer facility.
+rack space in the brand new facility.
 This was a definite step up, and allowed

 station chassis, much better suited to repeater service.
 We were also